Moderation Pipeline

 - A reporter misidentifies the nature of a call

-- An organisation's outbound calls are unfamiliar to recipients
+- An organisation's outbound calls are unfamiliar or unexpected to recipients

-- Mixed classification display — numbers with both positive and negative reports show the full distribution, allowing users to assess context
+- Mixed classification display - numbers with both positive and negative reports show the full distribution, not a single verdict, so readers can assess the context themselves

-- Report volume context — report counts are displayed so users can gauge classification confidence
+- Report volume context - report counts are displayed alongside classifications so readers can judge confidence levels

 Corrections & Disputes